goharbor/harbor/docs/user_guide.md

   - Replicate the image to remote registries.
 - Image scanning:
   - If a vulnerability is found, rescan the image or replicate it to another registry.
-  - If the scan passes, build the image.
+  - If the scan passes, deploy the image.

 ### Configure Webhooks